 - Predictive analytics, revenue management, and pricing: They are all impacted by AI, which may offer real-time market intelligence indications and support price adjustments for hotels.
 Additionally, it can help with inventory management and offer visitors improvements based on past behavior.

-- Sales & Marketing: Using AI, hotels may create a customized marketing campaign to appeal to the target demographics by monitoring and analysing booking patterns, seasonal demand, and other guest behaviours.
+- Sales & Design: Using AI, hotels may create a customized marketing campaign to appeal to the target demographics by monitoring and analysing booking patterns, seasonal demand, and other guest behaviours.

 The role of emotional intelligence